ros2/rviz/docs/plugin_development.md

 As explained in the relative section, every transformation plugin implements the base class `rviz_common::transformation::FrameTransformer`.
 The `TransformerGuard` class is templated on the type of this implementation and will make sure that the display by which is owned will be disabled if the transformer currently in use is of a different type.

-When writing a display that is supposed to be working only with a specific transformation plugin, you should make sure that the display owns, as member variable, an instance of `TransformerGuard`, correctly templated.
+When writing a display that is supposed to be working only with a specific transformation plugin, you can add a templated instance of `TransformerGuard` as a display member.
-The constructor of this class takes two argument: a raw pointer to the display that owns it, and the name of the transformer it is supposed to work with (as a `std::string`, needed to correctly set the error status).
+The constructor of this class takes two argument: a raw pointer to the display that owns it, and the name of the transformer it is supposed to work with (needed to correctly set the error status).
 Ideally the `TransformerGuard` object is initialized in the constructor of the display.

 In order to make the `TransformerGuard` object work correctly, you need to call the method `TransformerGuard::initialize(rviz_common::DisplayContext * context)` inside the display `onInitialize()` method, passing as parameter the `context_` member of the display.